 Criteria for selection include:

-1. Overall Quality of the Proposal.
-The proposal is well-organized and clearly written.
+The proposal is well organized and clearly written.

-28. At least once every three years, the Provost will appoint an ad hoc Program Review Committee representing the Council of Academic Deans, the Council of Chairs, and the Faculty Senate to review the Faculty Development Leave program.
+29. At least once every three years, the provost will appoint an ad hoc Program Review Committee representing the Council of Academic Deans, the Council of Chairs, and the Faculty Senate to review the Faculty Development Leave program.
 That Committee will review this PPS and the Faculty Development Leave applications and reports that have been submitted by faculty members who have had a leave since the last program review.
-Based upon its review, the Committee will submit a report to the Provost evaluating the Faculty Development Leave program and offering suggestions for improvement, including changes to this PPS.
+Based upon its review, the Committee will submit a report to the provost evaluating the Faculty Development Leave program and offering suggestions for improvement, including changes to this PPS.

 Reviewer: __________________________ Date: _____________________________